 - Eggs – We use large eggs in many of our baking recipes.
 Eggs help keep the pie filling together.

-- Corn syrup – Helps to sweeten the filling and change the invert sugar so it does not crystallize.
+- Corn syrup – Helps to sweeten the pecan pie filling and change the invert sugar so it does not crystallize.

 - Brown sugar – Sweetens the pie filling and adds a depth of flavor.

-- Vanilla extract – Adds the best flavor to this traditional pie recipe.
+- Vanilla extract – Adds the best flavor to this classic pie recipe.

 - Salt – We add salt to all of our sweet and baking recipes to help intensify the flavors.